 By: Ariel Fixler

-It seems easy to say you will be present for a patient while visiting, but there is a huge difference in showing your buy modafinil forum presence AND being present.
+It seems easy to say you will be present for a patient while visiting, but there is a huge difference in showing your cheap beer lyrics presence AND being present.

 When I had visits or conversations with people whom I felt were constantly in distraction mode, I got so sad and wanted the visit over just as it started.
 They might be checking their phone, social media or anything else.
 They were simply distracted.
 I would tell them outright and most of the time it went over well.
 Every once in a while, someone became defensive or found my comment offensive, but they promised they would focus and unplug on the next visit and usually they did just that.

 There was one time I had a heart to heart with a good friend.
 I told her I was going through a lot and the next visit or even our next communication or text and exchange that I really wanted to talk about issues that had been bothering me personally.
 We didn’t usually “go there”.
 I wanted to really talk about what has been physically debilitating me.
 She agreed she would be more present and listen.
 During the first 10 minutes or so in the next visit, we had “real talk” but I felt she minimized my feelings or the people or situations that caused them.
 She was nonchalant about them, responding as though they were non-consequential.
 For just a minute, I thought she was “getting it” then it quickly dissipated and she returned to her home base of Distraction City.
 She asked if I was finished with the tough stuff.
 Was I?
 Would I ever be?
 Did their have to be a limit?
 She was constantly checking her email blasts and CC’s from her company and the next email thread, responding to texts and Snapchats and obsessing over celebrities she covered for her job, her social media posts and replies.
 I didn’t get it.
 Was visiting me that painful?
 Or was she that distracted in every day life encounters?
 I was right in front of her painstakingly seeking her awareness.